Emma20040/Spring-Boot-Authentication-Authorization-Server/Documentation.md

 10. Invalid Refresh Token: Return “Invalid refresh token.”
 11. Expired Refresh Token: Return “Session expired, re-login.”
 12. Logout with Invalid JWT: Return HTTP 401.
-13. Users that registered with google and want to login manually or users that registered manually but want to login with google
+13. Account linking for users that registered with google and want to login manually or users that registered manually but want to login with google

 ## Deployment and Monitoring
 - Deployment: Docker, cloud (AWS).